 At least 120 days before the last day of the month in which such a member-in-service attains age 70, he or she will be contacted by his or her retirement board about retirement benefits, options, and procedures for continuing in service beyond age 70.

-How will my retirement allowance be affected if I choose to remain in public service after my 70th
+- How will my retirement allowance be affected if I choose to remain in public service after my 70th birthday?

 For service rendered after age 70, retirement deductions become optional, but the decision to continue to contribute or not to continue to contribute cannot be revoked.